joogps/IrregularGradient/README.md

 ## Usage

-To use this library all you gotta do is add `import IrregularGradient` to the file you're using and then add an irregular gradient to any view you want with the `irregularGradient(colors: [Color], backgroundColor: Color = .clear, animate: Binding<Bool> = .constant(true), speed: Double = 10)` modifier.
+To use this library all you gotta do is add `import IrregularGradient` to the file you're using and then add an irregular gradient to any view you want with the `irregularGradient(colors: [Color], background: () -> View, shouldAnimate: Binding<Bool> = .constant(true), speed: Double = 10)` modifier.

 - The first argument (and the only required one) `colors` specifies the colors of each gradient blob.
-Order and quantity matters, so the last color you add will always stay on top, and having two blues will create two separate blue blobs.
+Order and quantity matters, so the last color you add will always stay on top, and having two entries of the same color will create two distinct blue blobs.
-- The `backgroundColor` argument defines the background color of your gradient, which will occupy the full container (not specifying it will make it transparent).
+- The `background` argument defines the background of your gradient.
+It's a closure that returns a view, but can also just be a simple color if you use `backgroundColor` instead.
+Not specifying this value it will make the background transparent.
-- `animate` is a boolean binding that specifies wheter or not the gradient should perform its natural movement.
+- `shouldAnimate` is a boolean binding that specifies wheter or not the gradient should perform its natural movement.
 It can be enabled and disabled dinamically, but movement will never stop abruptly.
-- The `speed` argument accepts a Double and defines how fast the blobs move and update.
+- The `speed` argument accepts a Double and defines how long it takes for the blobs to move and update.
+The smaller the value, the faster the movement.

 ```swift
 RoundedRectangle(cornerRadius: 30.0, style: .continuous)
     .irregularGradient(colors: [.orange, .pink, .yellow, .orange, .pink, .yellow], backgroundColor: .orange)
 ```

-You can also use the `IrregularGradientView` which works the exact same way except for the fact that instead of filling an already existing view, it exists in its own container.
+You can also use the `IrregularGradient` view which works the exact same way except for the fact that instead of filling an already existing view, it exists in its own container.

 ### Questions

-If you have any questions or suggestions, you can create an issue on this repo or even contact me via Twitter or email!
+If you have any questions or suggestions, you can create an issue or pull request on this GitHub repository or even contact me via [Twitter](https://twitter.com/joogps) or [email](joogps@gmail.com).